flightwatching/wilco-api/docs/UsersManual/Generalworkflow.md

 * In either chart, you can click and drag across an area to zoom the chart in, and double click to zoom out.
 * This action can be repeated multiple times for greater zoom.
 * Clicking on a data point brings you to the dashboard at the time the data point was taken, allowing you to see all the information available at that time.
+* Shift click-and-drag will move you along the chart.

 ##Alert Workflow